-91552 Professional Experience in Biomedical Science 16cp; availability: entry into the professional experience programme requires approval from the subject coordinator, within the School of Life Sciences; students are not permitted to self-enrol into this subject
+91552 Professional Experience in Medical Science 16cp; availability: entry into the professional experience programme requires approval from the subject coordinator, within the School of Life Sciences; students are not permitted to self-enrol into this subject

 There are course requisites for this subject.
 See access conditions.

 Anti-requisite(s): 94680 Entering Professional Life (6cp) AND 94681 Entering Professional Life (8cp)